ndUltrashield/react-landing/README.md

 ## 🙌 Credits

-Made with ❤️ using React, Tailwind, Vite, Swiper.
+Made with ❤️ using React, Tailwind, Vite, Swiper, Framer Motion.